silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 ## The place the mask was supposed to come off

 Work took everything I had.
 There is no discretion at work; the performance is the condition of the income.
-So I ran it all day, and by the time I got home there was nothing left - and home is where I put on a different one.
+So I ran it all day, and by the time I got home there was nothing left - but home is where I put on a different one.

 Nobody warns you about the home mask.
 It is worse than the work mask, and for a specific reason: work supplies a role, a script, a defined end to the shift.
 Home supplies none of that.
 There is no job description for being a father, a brother, a husband.
 The audience has known you for decades and would notice any change.
 And it is the one relationship that was supposed to be the place you did not have to do this.

-A performance like that has an expiry date.
-Mine expired.
+A performance like that has an expiry date. [^1000] Mine expired.
+And you cast me away for it.

-I want to be exact about what I am claiming, because this is the point the this argument rests on.
+I want to be exact about what I am claiming, because this is the point this argument rests on.
 A person needs one place where the mask comes off.
 Not a friendly place.
 Not a tolerant place.
 A place where the mask is not required.
 If they do not have one, the cost never stops accruing, and it will eventually take everything - the career, the marriage, the health, the identity - and sometimes - the person.

 I did not have that place.